jackokring/jqt-chromebook-arm/VCVRack.md

 ## The Controls (`Master`)
   * `Sync` a trigger input to synchronize the `Done` signals and data presentation.
 If it is not present, `Done` will not occur and `Output` extender modules will not present a calculated `Output` signal.
   * `Reload` a button to trigger a refresh of the J core including a reload of the `profile.ijs` file.
+  * `Error` a light indicating a returned error (latching until same expanders all get good results).
+  * `Format` a light indicating invalid `float` data (latching until same expanders all get good results).

 ## Computational Considerations
 The `J` engine uses a string IO interface.
 Conversion of `char*` to and from `float` can consume CPU, but as the engine runs on its own thread this will be just ocassional delay by a number of `Sync` intervals at the worst.
 Consider it a feature.

+Other data formats or errors other than `float` are not supported and should trigger a `Lock` on previous data.
+The `Master` indicates a returned error condition and also things like infinities, rationals or string data parse errors when technically the return is not a `J` error seperately.